joedefen/crostini-kde-setup/README.md

 *Note: this script has been tested on Chromebook v88 through v96.*

 Again, **the KDE Plasma Desktop is not installed and cannot be installed satisfactorily** even though Discover offers the Desktop for installation.
-So, stick to install "Applications", per se, in Discover, not the Plasma Desktop or its Addons.
+So, mostly stick to installing "Applications", per se, in Discover, not the Plasma Desktop or its Addons.

 ---
 ### "Normal" Installation Instructions ###